robie1373/phoneCodeOscillator/README.md

 You can hardcode your desired settings there.

---* hold the dah paddle closed while powering on the board.
+* hold the dah paddle closed while powering on the board.
 The reset button on the arduino works well for this.
 * Once you hear the code for "ok", release the dah paddle.
 * Tapping the dit paddle will raise the sidetone by 20 hz.
 Tapping the dah paddle will lower it by 20 hz.
-* After 2 seconds without further input the board will move into normal mode.--
+* After 2 seconds without further input the board will move into normal mode.

 ## Todo